 JHUNET GARCIA VALLAGARES

-I live in the Pampas Grande district, I’m married, and I have four school-aged daughters.
-Our primary source of income is farming and herding, which is only enough to feed us and cover some basic expenses.
-Knitting is something that I enjoy doing, and my dream is to be able to produce and sell clothes, using the profits to improve my daughters’ nutrition, clothing, and education.
-My specialties are crocheting and knitting sweaters, scarves, caps, and quilts.
-Sweaters take ten days to make, caps take a day, scarves take two days, and mittens and booties take one day.
+Hi!
+I live in the Pampas Grande district of Peru.
+I am married and have four school-aged daughters.
+Our primary source of income is farming and herding; which is only enough to feed us and cover some basic expenses.
+Knitting is something that I enjoy and my dream is to be able to produce and sell these items.
+With the profits I want to improve my daughters’ nutrition, clothing, and education.
+My specialties are crocheting sweaters, scarves, caps, and quilts.

 GLORIA GARDEMIA ARDILES ALEGRE

-I’m separated from my husband and I’m responsible for supporting my son while he is in technical school in Lima.
-I’m participating in the Pan Peru program, which is a massive help for our monetary situation.
-My dream is to turn my knitting projects into a productive activity, which is uncommon here.
-I crochet and knit sweaters (ten days), caps (one day), scarves (two days), mittens (half-day), and booties (one day).
+I am a single mother and responsible for supporting my son while he is in technical school in Lima.
+I’m participate in the Pan Peru program, which has been a massive help for us financially.
+My dream is to turn my knitting projects into an activity that will lead to advancement for me and my son.
+I crochet and knit sweaters, caps, scarves, mittens and booties.

 SONIA CHINCAY VASQUEZ